Higher derivatives of the end-point map of a linear control system via adapted coordinates: Introduction

 The idea behind adapted coordinates is actually quite easy to explain.
 Note that after fixing a control $u$, system \eqref{eqn:lin_ctrl_syst} evolves according to a time-dependent vector field $X_u(t,q)=\sum_{i=1}^l u_i(t)X_i(q)$.
 Under mild assumption this evolution produces a time-dependent flow $X^{tt'}_u$ acting on $M$ (being a groupoid rather than a group).
 Now the tangent map of this flow acts on $\T M$ and, in particular, it gives a distinguished evolution in the tangent spaces $\T_{q(t)} M$ along a given trajectory of the system $q(t)$.
-Thus after fixing a basis $\{e_1(0),\hdots,e_n(0)\}$ of $\T_{q(0)}M$, the flow spreads it into a family of bases $\{e_1(t),\hdots,e_n(t)\}$, each for every tangent space $\T_{q(t)}M$.
-Adapted coordinates $\q{1}(t)$ are precisely the coordinates of the tangent vector $\D_u\End^t[\du]$ with respect to this new basis.
+Thus after fixing a basis $\{e_1(0),\hdots,e_n(0)\}$ of $\T_{q(0)}M$, the flow spreads it into a family of bases $\{e_1(t),\hdots,e_n(t)\}$, each for every particular tangent space $\T_{q(t)}M$.
+Adapted coordinates $\q{1}(t,\du)$ are precisely the coordinates of the tangent vector $\D_u\End^t[\du]$ in this new basis.
 The reason why the evolution equation for $t\mapsto \D_u\End^t[\du]$ looks simpler in these new coordinates is because the natural evolution by the flow of the control vector field $X_u(t,q)$ was included in their construction.
 In other words, the new coordinates are \emph{adapted} to the chosen evolution of the system.

-Higher-order adapted coordinates $(\q{1}(t),\hdots,\q{k}(t))$ are constructed analogously, by considering the action of the flow of the control vector fields on $k$-jets.
-Thus one should think that $(\q{1}(t),\hdots,\q{k}(t))$ are coordinates in $\T^k_{q(t)}M$ -- the space of $k$-jets of curves passing through the base point $q(t)$ -- naturally ,,prefered'' by the evolution on $M$ given by the field $X_u(t,q)$.
+Higher-order adapted coordinates $(\q{1},\hdots,\q{k})$ are constructed analogously, by considering the action of the flow of the control vector field on $k$-jets.
+Thus one should think that $(\q{1},\hdots,\q{k})$ are coordinates in $\T^k_{q(t)}M$ -- the space of $k$-jets of curves passing through the base point $q(t)$ -- naturally ,,preferred'' by the evolution on $M$ given by the field $X_u(t,q)$.
+We clarify this intuition in Lemma \ref{lem:adapted_geometric}.
 The presence of a natural graded structure on $\T^kM$ \cite{Saunders_1989,Grabowski_Rotkiewicz_2012} is the reason why we observe the presence of the natural grading in the ODE systems in Theorems~\ref{thm:adapted} and~\ref{thm:adapted_q}.
-Let us remark at this point that some care is needed to pass from higher derivatives to jets.
-We give a comment on this matter below.
+The theory is illustrated with a study of a particular system of a generalized Martinet system, running throughout the text (Examples~\ref{ex:1}, \ref{ex:2} and~\ref{ex:3}).

 We propose two particular applications of the presented theory.
 First, in Subsection~\ref{ssec:groups}, we calculate the adapted coordinates for an invariant control system on a matrix group.
 In this case the construction turns out to be quite simple.
 Moreover, it allows for an easy derivation of some formulas of Le Donne \cite{ELD_new}.
 We also comment on the case of a general Lie group.